nerab/paradeiser/README.md

       $ par pomodoro start

-      # This is aliased as
-      $ par start
+If a break is still active, it will be stopped before the new pomodoro is started.
 Because of Rule #1, calling start while a pomodoro is active will print an error message.

 ### Finish the pomodoro

       $ par pomodoro finish

-      # This is aliased as
-      $ par finish

 If a pomodoro is active, it will be marked as successful after stopping it, regardless of whether the 25 minutes are over or not.

 If there is no active pomodoro, an error message will be printed.

+### Record an interruption of the current pomodoro

+      # internal interrupt
+      $ par interrupt

+      # external interrupt
+      $ par interrupt --external

+If no pomodoro is active, the command will throw an error.

 ### Start a break

-      $ par break start

-      # This is aliased as
-      $ par break
+      $ par break [start]

 If there is an active pomodoro, an error message will be printed.
+The `start` command is optional and may be omitted (it's only there for symmetry with `par break finish`, see the section about `at`).

 By default the break will be five minutes long.

-While there is a command to finish a break (see the section about `at`), it isn't really necessary to call it from a user's perspective.
+While there is a command to stop a break (see the section about `at`), it isn't really necessary to call it from a user's perspective.
 Either a new pomodoro is started, which will implicitely stop the break, or the break ends naturally because it is over.
 We do not track break time.

 ### Initialize Paradeiser